rettoph/homelab/SSH.md

         echo "SSH Key has been generated.
 Copy '$ssh_key_file' to your local machine."
     }
     ```

-2. Copy your SSH Key from the server to your local machine
+3. Copy your SSH Key from the server to your local machine.
+If you are copy/pasting the key content manually make sure you have a new line at the end.
+    - Forgetting the new line may cause a `invalid format` when you attempt to connect

-3. Edit `~/.ssh/config` on the client and add config
+4. Edit `~/.ssh/config` on the client and add config
     ```markup
     Host soraka
         HostName soraka.retto.ph